Keto Coffee Cake

 low carb coffee cake

-Can I use just almond flour (or coconut flour)?
+Can I use only almond flour or coconut flour?

-The combination of almond flour AND coconut flour must be used to create the perfect cake.
-If you want to use one or the other, you may prefer to make an almond flour coffee cake.
+The combination of almond flour AND coconut flour is essential for creating the perfect cake.
+If you want to use one or the other, you may prefer to make my almond flour coffee cake.

 How do I prevent the crumb topping from burning?

-Always bake your coffee cake on the middle rack to ensure the tops do not burn.
+Always bake your coffee cake on the middle rack to prevent the tops from burning.
 If it does look like it is browning too fast, cover the top of the cake with tin oil.

 keto coffee cake recipe